brndnmtthws/brndn-io/content/posts/precious-brain-resources/index.md

 can have a tab open in your browser to the reference documentation for the relevant subject.

 What should we prioritize instead?
 The ability to make connections between concepts—sometimes called "transfer learning"—is far more valuable than memorization.
-Similarly, research from [Harvard's Project Zero](https://pz.harvard.edu/projects/visible-thinking) suggests that developing thinking dispositions and routines leads to deeper understanding and better problem-solving than fact accumulation.
+That's also why I like the work from [Harvard's Project Zero](https://pz.harvard.edu/projects/visible-thinking): it leans toward habits of thinking and problem-solving, not just stockpiling facts.

 I suspect if we spend too much time worrying about how much trivia we collect in our brains and not enough time practicing our critical thinking and information assessment skills we risk becoming the calculator without the ability to have original thoughts or create new ideas.

-This aligns with what creativity researchers call the "path of least resistance" problem in creative thinking—when we're too full of existing knowledge, we tend to default to conventional thinking patterns rather than exploring novel solutions.
+My guess is that too much existing knowledge can push you toward the obvious answer first, instead of making you poke around for something stranger.

 I should mention that's not really based on any evidence or anything, just a musing from my experiences.
 To put it another way: the most creative and